Athea: Topography

 The river Galey is a tributary to the larger River Feale.
 The name is derived from the Irish language "Abhainn na Gáile", River of the Gaille, a tribe who lived along its banks.
 There are two bridges across the river; the R523/R524 intersection bridge just east of the village and Barry's Bridge, 2 km northwest of the village.
 Athea has suffered damage and disruption over several years, when the River Galley flooded in 2005, 2008, 2009 and 2015.
 Proposals and funding to address the issue had been muted for several years, and a civil engineering consultancy were appointed by Limerick County Council in October 2019 to "assess, develop and design" a flood relief scheme.

-Electoral division
+Electoral areas

 Athea has been in the Dáil constituency of Limerick County since 2016.
-It is within the Newcastlewest electoral area which are used mainly in local elections.
-At European level, Athea is in the constituency of Ireland South.
+It is within the electoral area of Newcastle West which is used mainly in local elections.

 History

 Evidence of ancient settlement in the area includes a number of ringfort and holy well sites in the townlands of Athea Upper, Templeathea and Gortnagross.
 There is a Mass rock to the east of the village.
 The Catholic church in Athea, Saint Bartholomew's church, was built in 1832.

 An ancient sliotar (hurling ball) was found in a bog and acquired by the National Museum in 1954.
 One of three such sliotars found in West Limerick, estimates suggest that the Athea ball dates to at least the 17th century.

 A replica of a forge, formerly located in Athea, has been built in Bunratty Folk Park in County Clare.